MichaelVShapiro/CPPDubovSystem/README.md

 }
 ```

 A word on **incrementUpfloat** and **setUpfloatPrevStatus**.
-If you are not familiar with the term "upfloater", this simply means someone who played another person who has a higher score then them.
+If you are not familiar with the term "upfloater," this simply means someone who played another person who has a higher score than them.
 For instance, if Bob (who has 1.0 points) plays Joe (who has 2.0 points), Bob is the upfloater.
 Float history is extremely important here.
 For each round the player upfloats, you must signal it to the framework using **incrementUpfloat**.
 If the player upfloated just the round before the round you are attempting to pair, you must mark **setUpfloatPrevStatus** to true.
 Otherwise, mark it as false.

 If a player is requesting a bye, or you do not wish to pair a player, simply do not include that player in the pairing selection.